dwang54/RISCV_SCP/README.md

 # RISCV_SCP

+**This is a work in progress.**

+## About
-Implementation of 32-bit RISCV Single Cycle Processor per Harris and Harris
+Implementation of 32-bit RISC-V Single Cycle Processor per Harris and Harris.

+## Future Goals
+* Complete testbenches for SCP
+* Verify against a golden model (riscv-formal/spike)